frogtd/transvec/README.md

 ## `#![no_std]`

-This supports no_std, just disable the default features, and optionally enable `allocator_api`.
+This supports no_std, just disable the default features, and optionally enable `allocator_api`, which in addition requires atomic pointers.
 It does require `alloc` though.

 ## Nightly